 Who is at risk for blood cancer?

 The risk factors for blood cancer are not fully understood, though it is believed that blood cancers develop from a combination of genetic and environmental factors.
-Smoking, radiation exposure, and exposure to chemicals such as benzene (a widely used industrial chemical) have all been linked to increased risk of some types of blood cancers.
+Smoking, radiation exposure, and exposure to certain chemicals have all been linked to increased risk of some types of blood cancers.
 Epstein-Barr virus, HIV and human T-cell lymphoma/leukemia virus infections are also risk factors for developing lymphomas and leukemias.

 What are the symptoms of blood cancer?